Competition Organizer Guide

 Open Water Loop: Ideal for coastal races with a variety of wind and wave conditions.
 Recommended distance: 10k.

 Out-and-Back Course: Suitable for beginner-friendly events or limited coastline options.
-Keep the turn point well-marked and clearly visible.
+Ensure the turn point is well-marked and clearly visible.

 Multi-Lap Courses: Best for smaller venues or where spectator visibility is a priority.